Alaska Highway: Proposal

 When the United States approached Canada again in February 1936, the Canadian government refused to commit to spending money on a road connecting the United States.
-The Canadians also worried about the military implications, fearing that in a war between Japan and North America, the United States would use the road to prevent Canadian neutrality.
+The Canadians also worried about the military implications, fearing that in a war between Japan and the United States, the US military use of the road would breach Canadian neutrality.
 During a June 1936 visit to Canada, President Franklin D. Roosevelt told Prime Minister W. L. M. King that a highway to Alaska through Canada could be important in quickly reinforcing the American territory during a foreign crisis.
 Roosevelt became the first American to publicly discuss the military benefits of a highway in an August speech in Chautauqua, New York.
-He again mentioned the idea during King's visit to Washington in March 1937, suggesting that a $30 million highway would be helpful as part of a larger defense against Japan that included, the Americans hoped, a larger Canadian military presence on the Pacific coast.
+He again mentioned the idea during King's visit to Washington in March 1937, suggesting that a $30 million highway would be helpful as part of a larger defense against Japan that would include, the Americans hoped, a larger Canadian military presence on the Pacific coast.
 Roosevelt remained a supporter of the highway, telling Cordell Hull in August 1937 that he wanted a road built as soon as possible.
 By 1938, Duff Pattullo, the BC premier, favored a route through Prince George.
 The U.S. offered either a $15 million interest-free loan, or to cover half the construction costs.

-The attack on Pearl Harbor and beginning of the Pacific Theater in World War II, coupled with Japanese threats to the west coast of North America and the Aleutian Islands, changed the priorities for both nations.
+The December 7, 1941 attack on Pearl Harbor and beginning of the Pacific Theater in World War II, coupled with Japanese threats to the west coast of North America and the Aleutian Islands, changed the priorities for both nations.
 On February 6, 1942, the construction of the Alaska Highway was approved by the United States Army and the project received the authorization from the U.S. Congress and Roosevelt to proceed five days later.
+The Northwest Service Command was created in September 1942.
+It was responsible for the construction and maintenance of the Alaska Highway, the operation of the railway between Skagway, Alaska, and Whitehorse, and the Canol Project.
 Canada agreed to allow construction as long as the United States bore the full cost, and that the road and other facilities in Canada be turned over to Canadian authority after the war ended.
 It proved unimportant for the military because 99 percent of the supplies to Alaska during the war were sent by sea from San Francisco, Seattle, and Prince Rupert.